Skip to main content

 Eligibility

+Our clinics are available to anyone in need of sexual health services.
 We provide services that are fair, easy to access, and respect all cultures.
 No referral or health card is required.

-• People who are Black, African, or Caribbean.
+• Are Black, African, or Caribbean.

-• People who engage in sex work.
+• Engage in sex work.

-• People who use substances.
+• Use substances.

-• People who are street-involved or unstably housed.
+• Are street-involved or unstably housed.

-• Youth 29 years old and younger.
+• Are 29 years old and younger.

 Fees